 Marche de la Bastille

 When I travel, I always like to see local street markets to blend with the life of simple people, taste, smell and watch the vibrant atmosphere.
+What’s more, shopping locally has a positive impact on local economy and sustainability.
 Market on Rue des Aures street is full of vegetables, fruits, snails as well as Chinese crap and clothes.
 If you are looking to buy some olives or traditional sweets (helva), it’s definitely a place for you (6).

 Bey’s Palace & New Castle